raspberrypilearning/c3-wolfram-crossword-solver/en/step_3.md

 {InputField[Dynamic[x]], Dynamic[x]}
 ```

-When you run this code, type into the `InputField`, and press Return, you'll see that the `Dynamic` value updates.
+When you run this code, type into the `InputField`, and press return, you'll see that the `Dynamic` value updates.
 This means that we can use `Dynamic[x]` in other places in the code, and the value will update whenever we change what's inside the `InputField`.

 We can customise the `InputField` a little more, in order to make it easier to use the input later on.